 If you have been injured whilst at work at St Mary’s Airport and you believe your employer was at fault and so caused the accident, contact Accident Claims UK to discuss your case and we can establish for you whether or not you have a valid claim.

 Going by the statistics mentioned earlier in the guide, baggage handling employees will probably be the most at risk of being injured in an accident at an airport as lifting and handling injuries are shown to be the most common.
-Common injuries form lifting and handling accidents may include neck and back injuries and sometimes injuries related to repetitive strain injuries.
+Common injuries from lifting and handling accidents may include neck and back injuries and sometimes injuries related to repetitive strain injuries.

 Employers should ensure that all members of staff are trained properly in the correct techniques for manual lifting and handling, and should also provide lifting equipment where required.
 Staff should also be trained on how to use the lifting equipment properly and safely, and the equipment needs to be regularly checked and maintained to ensure it remains fit for purpose.